Dangar Island: About the island

 In contrast to much of the surrounding area, which is designated national park, Dangar Island is relatively heavily inhabited.
-This was not always so.
 The island has several tarmacked roads which are closed off to all but the community fire truck, the council ute and vehicles with special permits.
 There are no private cars on the island.
 A wheelbarrow is a common method used to haul goods from the ferry.
-The island has one shop/café, and a bowling club for members/visitors which has a bar.
+The island has one shop/café, and a bowling club for members and visitors which has a bar.
 The island also has a community hall that supports several community groups, including a children's film workshop, and mains water.

 The island was connected to the water supply system by the then Metropolitan Water Sewerage and Drainage Board in 1971.
-The island has since been connected to the Sydney sewerage system by Sydney Water, via a sub-marine pipeline to the mainland and a state-of-the-art treatment plant in Brooklyn.
-Septic tanks are being quickly phased out by most residents, providing a boost to the Hawkesbury waterways surrounding Dangar Island.
+The island has since been connected to the Sydney sewerage system by Sydney Water using a pipeline to the mainland.
+Septic tanks are quickly being phased out by most residents, providing a boost to the Hawkesbury waterways surrounding Dangar Island.
 Mail is delivered to the island daily by Australia's last Riverboat Postman.

 The island has a shop next to the ferry wharf that serves light snacks, coffee, breakfast and lunch.
 It also sells groceries and has a good supply of meat.
-On the weekend the Dangar Island Bowling Club, which is licensed, serves meals and you can play bowls.
+On the weekend, the Dangar Island Bowling Club, which is licensed, serves meals and hosts games of bowls.

 Island access

-Travelling by road from the south, from either Sydney or Hornsby, access is available by the M1 motorway.
-Drive across the Hawkesbury River Bridge at Kangaroo Point and follow the Brooklyn-Mooney Mooney turnoff just after you cross the river.
+Travelling by road from the south, from either Sydney or Hornsby, access is available via the M1 motorway.
+Travellers can drive across the Hawkesbury River Bridge at Kangaroo Point, and follow the Brooklyn-Mooney Mooney turnoff just after the river crossing.
 Travelling by road from the north, from either Newcastle or Gosford, access is available via the M1 motorway.
-As you approach the Hawkesbury River you can exit the motorway via the Brooklyn-Mooney Mooney turnoff on your left hand side.
-Follow the signs to Brooklyn and drive through the village.
-At the end of the road you will find a public car park and the Dangar Island Ferry Wharf.
+On approaching the Hawkesbury River, the motorway exit is along the Brooklyn-Mooney Mooney turnoff on the left hand side.
+The route continues through Brooklyn village, terminating at a public car park adjacent to the Dangar Island Ferry Wharf.